kyubuns/AnKuchen/README.md

 ### Get Text under the HogeButton

-Look at the image above."
-There are four GameObjects named "Text".
+Look at the image above.
+There are four GameObjects named `Text`.
 If you want to get the Text under the HogeButton, you can do this.
-As before, it works whether the HogeButton is directly under the Root or not.
+As before, it works whether the `HogeButton` is directly under the `Root` or not.

 ```csharp
 var hogeButtonText = root.Get<Text>("HogeButton/Text");